gustavoloureirodosreis/Walking-Tours/README.md

 # Crowd Density Analytics Dashboard

 This project now runs entirely on the **Next.js frontend**.
-A serverless API route inside the app downloads a YouTube video, samples **one frame per second**, and calls your Roboflow Rapid workflow to detect men vs. women.
+A serverless API route inside the app accepts a local video upload, samples **one frame per second**, and calls your Roboflow Rapid workflow to detect men vs. women.

 ## Architecture